 Photoshop layers are like sheets of clear stacked acetate.
 You can see through transparent areas of a layer to the layers below.
-You move a layer to position the content on the layer, like sliding a sheet of acetate in a stack.
+In the Photoshop Layer stack panel, you are looking from the top to the bottom.
+You can arrange a layer to any position, like shuffling a sheet of acetate in the stack.
 You can also change the opacity of a layer to make content partially transparent.

 - Lesson 3a – Understanding Layer Tools

 - Lesson 3c – Selective Adjustment using Mask